fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 __*Thoughts*__<br/>
 I encountered some trickiness around methods when building the additional features for Rock Paper Scissors, again determining what a method should return.
 It's cool being able to use truthiness as a way to shortcut a lot of code and conditional testing.

+##### 03/10/20 (Sat)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 2: Small Programs
+  - Rock Paper Scissors Additional Features
+  - Quiz
+- RB101 - Lesson 3: Practice Problems
+  - Easy 1
+  - Easy 2
+  - Medium 1
+  - Medium 2

+__*Time spent*__<br/>
+240 minutes

+__*Thoughts*__<br/>
+I'm getting a better grasp of breaking apart logic into methods, and after having to debug some strangeness, am confident it's definitely the right way to go about programming.

+The only thing I'm concerned about is speed.
+I heard that the RB109 assignment is only three hours with multiple questions - it took me about 45 minutes to build and troubleshoot one additional feature.
+I'm hoping with significant practice, I can speed this up.

+The quiz was hard.
+I have a reasonable intuitive understanding of concepts, but have a hard time verbalising those concepts into writing.
+This is one criticism I have about the content so far - sometimes the quiz questions are a little vague, while the answers are incredibly pedantic in their semantics.

+I am finding the medium problems quite difficult.
+It's being able to logically unpack what is required in the question, finding an appropriate method where possible and if not, writing something custom.
+Where I'm struggling is writing correct syntax to apply logic, as well as applying all of the rules in a sequential manner to figure out what the correct output should be.

+A lot of these exercises about object_ids changing are honestly really annoying (they're not proactive exercises, just time-consuming reading very verbose and poorly written methods), and I really question the necessity of learning such specific terminology, so long as we are able to implement them in our code.
+I will spend tomorrow revising the three blog posts regarding object_ids and how/what things get reassigned when variables are reassigned.